Egypt arrests Facebook page administrators ahead of revolt anniversary

 Sisi passed an anti-terrorism law in August that includes the death penalty for a dozen offences and includes punishments for online crimes related to terrorism.

-The law has been criticised by human rights groups, who accuse Sisi of exploiting security threats to roll back political freedoms won after Mubarak was toppled.
+The law has been criticized by human rights groups, who accuse Sisi of exploiting security threats to roll back political freedoms won after Mubarak was toppled.

 "The ministry of interior will continue to stand against these terrorist pages that have long incited violence against state institutions and made fun of the major incidents experienced by the country recently," added Abdel Karim.